SharePoint/sp-dev-docs/docs/general-development/workflow-development-in-sharepoint-designer-and-visio.md

 > **Note:**
-> For guidance on setting up and configuring SharePoint Server 2013 and the Workflow Manager server, see  [Configure workflow in SharePoint Server 2013](http://technet.microsoft.com/en-us/library/jj658586.aspx).
+> For guidance on setting up and configuring SharePoint and the Workflow Manager server, see  [Configure workflow in SharePoint](http://technet.microsoft.com/en-us/library/jj658586.aspx).